 - A thorough discussion of the economic, sociocultural and environmental impacts of tourism

 - Includes a chapter on sustainable tourism including ecotourism, sustainable mass tourism and industry responses and practices

 - Includes a chapter on tourism research which introduces students to the important role of research in tourism

-- Three practical features in each chapter to illustrate and
+- Three practical features in each chapter to illustrate and reinforce the theory:

 - Managing tourism: illustrates how a tourism-related process, destination or company has been managed and considers the issues involved in doing so

 - Contemporary issue: a brief case study which discusses a contemporary tourism issue such as the effect of terrorism on tourism, the role of movies and TV in triggering tourism development, and the implications of climate change